JazzMaster/LazGFX/README.md

 	files with no extension(8.3) are linux64 binaries..OOPS.
 	DO NOT try to edit these ELF binaries.

-Several new libraries are filling in the gaps that SDL left, fast.

-Glitter BoilerPlate (on GitHub) adds the following:

-		libSOIL (advanced image loading -beyond BMP and TGA) dropping vampyre/PasJPEG for ease of use

-		assimp (3D meshes)
-		bullet (physics)

-		some personal libraries:
-			glm
-			stb

-Port Audio/uos implements "AUDIO"
-Pascal libNet and similar provide "NET"

-(DO NOT RELY on Crt.Sound() to function at all.)

-### SDL??
+### Why is SDL here?

 SDL 1 and 2  "unified sources" included- for your pleasure programming.
-SDL AUDIO is encountering a random Pointer bug after failing somewhere (Im assuming it cant find the soundcard device).
+SDL2_AUDIO is encountering a random Pointer bug after failing somewhere .

-PortAudio/uos doesnt seem to have that problem.
+(Im assuming it cant find the soundcard device.
+PortAudio/uos doesnt seem to have that problem.)

+I have found that SDL is scattered to the winds, and that developing for it -is hard- because of that.
+But its good code to get started with.

+OGL and SDL (in 3d) dont mix very well.
+You dont need SDL for input. freeGLUT/OGL gives it to you.

 ### Portage status

 WIN32:

 		Win32 port is coming.
-I have VS2017 setup under Win7.
-		M$FT is trying to kill off 7 and 8 again- this time by failing to implement SHA2 in Win7 WinAPI port is lacking in the way X11 is dodgy...hmmmmmm
+		WinAPI port is lacking in the way X11 is dodgy...hmmmmmm

 MAC:

-		My Mac mini has XCode- I will look at this in a minute.
+		My Mac mini has XCode- and I have a VM (or three).
+        Im looking to the needed libs right now.

 Ubuntu:

 		has a serious FPC/Lazarus distribution flaw.
-		I had to "reformat root" and fight the OS to fix it.

-		DO NOT INSTALL FPC or Lazarus from the repository!!!!
+		DO NOT INSTALL FPC or Lazarus from the OS repository!!!!
-		(You have three svn packages to install instead.)
+		(You have three "bleeding edge" svn packages to install instead.)

-### Backends

-Mac uses:
-		Quartz /Quartz Extreme

-Windows/ Unices can use:
-		OpenGL/freeGLUT

-Mobile/RasPi:
-		OpenGL ES (hachet half-assed -more and more as time goes on)
+Castle /sceneGraph engine will install just fine.

 ## Ports